Add tags and categories to a Blog Page to organize your content and help visitors find similar posts.

 You can also merge tags or categories by selecting the labels you'd like to combine, then clicking Merge.

-Certain templates offer a category navigation at the top of the Blog Page, which displays links to the different post categories.
+The Pacific template family (Charlotte, Fulton, Horizon, Naomi, Pacific) offers a category navigation at the top of the Blog Page, which displays links to the different post categories.
 Clicking a link filters out every post except the ones in that category.

 Adding filters as links in the Main Navigation